jacobjinkelly/slurm/README.md

 Scripts for launching hyperparameter sweeps on a SLURM cluster.

 ## Requirements
 Python scripts are configured to use the system installation of Python3 (`#!/usr/bin/python3`).
-Therefore, the scripts only use standard libraries, and are compatible with Python 3.6 or higher.
+Therefore, the scripts only use standard libraries, and are compatible with `python>=3.6`.
 Other scripts use bash.

 ## Usage